4 min read

 DUIs are embarrassing.
 A DUI on a golf cart?
 That’s a new level of embarrassing.

-In most cases, you can be arrested on private property for drinking and driving.
-You might avoid hurting people and damaging property, but you could still wind up in jail.
+In most cases, you can get arrested on private property for drinking and driving, even if you avoid hurting people and damaging property.

 Let someone else drive the golf cart if you’ve had a few too many on the course.
 Don’t drive the golf cart at all if you’ve had a few too many at home.